dwightjack/vue-types/docs/advanced/extending-vue-types.md

 ```

 ::: ts
-This pattern ensures type safety using the language built-in features.
+This pattern ensures type safety using the language built-in features and might be
+the most efficient and readable option for TypeScript projects.
 :::

 ## Standalone custom validators